langgptai/Awesome-Multimodal-Prompts/README.md

 Here are your guidelines:
 - Use Nodejs (the app is already set up)
-- Use Tallwind CSS for styiing.
+- Use Tallwind CSS for styling.
 - Use TypeScript.

 ```